htor/framing/readme.md

 # usage

-Evaluate code in the editor window with Cmd + Enter or Ctrl + Enter.
-Results are placed in the lower left corner.
-Hide/unhide the code with Alt-H.
+The code is evaluated ~60 times a second in the global scope and you have access to all of the browser APIs to build your thing.
+There is a group of non-standard functions and properties defined in the [scratch library](https://github.com/htor/scratch) for writing more compact code, but there is a also global canvas context object `ctx` that lets you write normal canvas code if you want.
+All links are sharable.

+## cmd+enter or ctrl+enter
+Evaluate code.
+If the code errors, the error is displayed on the lower left and the previous code will continue to be evaluated.

+## back/forward
 Back and forward buttons in the browser moves through editing history.
-Links are sharable.

-The code is evaluated 60 times a second in the global scope and you have access to all of the browser APIs to build your thing.
-There is a group of non-standard functions and properties defined in [scripts/index.js](scripts/index.js) for writing more compact code, but there is a also global canvas context object `ctx` that lets you write normal canvas code if you want.
+## alt+h
+Hide/unhide the code and output.

+## alt+b
+Blend/unblend the code and output with the canvas.
+Use this when your code is too hard too read.

+## alt+f
+Toggle fullscreen mode.

 # installing